Charles Harris Garrigues

-Charles Harris Garrigues (1902–1974) was an American writer and journalist who wrote as C.H.
-Garrigues.
+Charles Harris Garrigues (July 7, 1902 – March 8, 1974) was an American writer and journalist.
 He was a general-assignment reporter in Los Angeles, California, in the 1920s, a grand jury investigator and political activist in the 1930s, a newspaper copy editor in the 1940s and a jazz critic in the 1950s.
 His nickname was Brick, for his red hair.

 Biography

 Kansas and the Imperial Valley

 The fourth child of Charles Louis and Emily Young Garrigues, Charles Harris was born on July 7, 1902, in Utica, Kansas.
 The family later moved to Imperial, California, near the Mexican border.